Construction wrapping up on "A" Concourse at Billings Airport; will be mostly finished January 2022

 "The jet bridges are built, but the installer is swamped," Ploehn said.
 "Everybody's putting in new jet bridges right now for some reason.
 So, he can't get here until January."

-Starting in mid-January, people will exiting their flights in Billings will be directed through the new Concourse "A." The reason for that, Ploehn said, is construction on the "B" Concourse will begin.
-When that happens, the walkway going to baggage claim (the one people use right now) will be torn up.
+Starting in mid-January, people exiting their flights will be directed through the new "A" Concourse.
+The reason for that, Ploehn said, is that construction on the "B" Concourse will begin.
+When that construction begins, the walkway going to baggage claim (the one people use right now) will be torn up.

 "The phasing on how to move people around, especially what's coming up this winter, has been extremely interesting," Ploehn said.
 "We've had about four meetings just on that alone to try to figure out how we can make this thing work."